wp-plugins/simple-revision-control/readme.txt

 == Frequently Asked Questions ==

+= Why my CPT is not listed? =

+You can setup number of revisions only for post types witch supports `revisions`  See more: [function Reference / register post type / parameters / supports](http://codex.wordpress.org/Function_Reference/register_post_type#Parameters)

 = My website is not in English, will simple-revision-control work? =

-simple-revision-control plugin will work on websites in the following languages:
+Simple Revision Control plugin will work on websites in the following languages:

 * Polish

 == Screenshots ==

 1. Simple Revision Control set up.
+1. Simple Revision Control set up with CPT.

 == Changelog ==

+= 1.1 =

+* IMPROVMENT: added revision control to cuostom post types

 = 1.0 =